qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 Table 2.2 describes the frequencies of cover values appearing under biosolids application and control for all species.
-The bar graphs (Figure 2.2 and 2.3) provide a better visualization for the results in Table 2.2.
+The bar graphs (Figure 2.2) provide a better visualization for the results in Table 2.2.
 We observe that when changing from control group to biosolids group, there is a dramatic decrease in number of observations with low cover values (\<=37.5), and an increase in number of observations with high cover values (\>37.5).
 For the specific species POPR, Table 2.3